stefanofoti/musa/docs/Evaluation.md

 - Communication complexity
 - Scalability
 <br>
 The suggested board for the project is STM Nucleo.
-We chose to keep it because of its low power consumption and low price; it is also widely used, rich of documentation and examples.<br>
+We chose to keep it because of its low power consumption and low price; it is also widely used, rich of documentation and examples.
+The same can be said for the Raspberry Pi board, even if, beign more powerful, is a little bit more expensive.<br>

 This is not the only possible solution.
 Among the others, a great idea may be to convert our [server based positioning to client-based positioning](https://developex.com/blog/indoor-navigation-with-ble/) and to use BLE (Bluetooth Low Energy) tags, like _NRF51822 ibeacon tag_.
 Their cost is very low, just 3-4 euro/pcs.<br>

 Our STM-Nucleo costs about 10-15 euro, but it is much more flexible than a BLE tag and offers many possibilities for further development ideas.<br>
 The only drawback is that also the cost of the hardware to make enable the board to send BLE messages (BLE + Wi-Fi expansions required), which is around 20 euro.<br/>
+The cost of a Raspberry Pi board can range from about 20 € to much more, as functionalities are added, so it's important to evaluate carefully each specific use case to select the cheapest possible option.<br/>

-A brief evaluation about the choice of using BLE has been done, but since it was a matter of deciding which technology to use to track the user inside the museum, we put the analysis in the ##### [Architecture document](Architecture.md)
+A brief evaluation about the choice of using BLE has been done, but since it was a matter of deciding which technology to use to track the user inside the museum, we put the analysis in the [Architecture document](Architecture.md)<br/>

+#### Complexity and responsivness

 #### Evaluation and improvement of BLE accuracy